-Sainsbury’s new multichannel grocery platform from Salmon now fully live
+Sainsbury’s new multichannel grocery platform from Salmon

 - Heralded to be the largest grocery re-platform programme globally (based on revenue)

 - Annual online grocery sales already in excess of £1 billion

 Salmon, the eCommerce digital agency, is pleased to announce that Sainsbury’s, the UK’s 3rd largest supermarket, is now fully live with its new multichannel grocery platform, offering customers an even better, smarter and more intuitive shopping experience.

 Sainsbury's have replaced their existing platform to help them realise their future vision of growing a multichannel offering for their customers spanning store, web, mobile and tablet.
 The move reflects the increasing importance that Sainsbury's are placing on technology and digital sales channels.

 Salmon has re-platformed Sainsbury's eCommerce platform from Blue Martini to IBM WebSphere Commerce as well as an additional eight systems to deliver the enhanced and extended customer experience that Sainsbury's required.
 Crucially, Salmon worked closely with the retailer to adopt a strategy that minimised disruption to customers and protected the retailer's highly regarded online service and brand throughout the roll-out.

 The new site has been phased-in to customers by region and is now in full operation.
 Jon Rudoe, Digital and Technology Director, Sainsbury’s said:

 "Much of the work by Salmon has focused on improvements "behind the screen" to allow us to build new and exciting functionality that will make the shopping experience better, faster and more efficient for our customers.
 Customers can look forward to some exciting developments on the horizon."